BUILD AMERICA, BUY AMERICA

 The materials identification must provide traceability by heat number, grade, and type.
 As an example, the bill of lading may help provide this traceability.

-Additionally, mill test reports must contain a certification statement indicating all steel or iron has been melted and manufactured in the USA in accordance with the Buy America requirements.
+Additionally, mill test reports must contain a certification statement indicating all steel or iron has been melted and manufactured in the USA in accordance with the BABA requirements.
 All coated steel or iron must have a certification statement indicating all coatings have been applied in the USA.

 Products from Approved Fabricators/Suppliers